- Bill Williamson, ESPN Staff Writer

 - 0 Shares

 The newspaper reported the team plans to allow third-year player Nate Irving and second-year player Steve Johnson to compete for the middle linebacker job.
 Joe Mays began last season as the starter and Keith Brooking took over early in the season.
 Brooking, a summer addition, played well and was a leader on the defense.
 But he is 37.
-Brooking is a free agent.
+Both Mays and Brooking are free agents.

 Both Irving and Johnson are interesting players, but it is a bit of a risk relying on one of those two players as being a starter.
 It is a strong rookie class at middle linebacker and the Broncos could conceivably take a player at the position with the No. 28 overall pick.